Karl Kuehl

-Karl Otto Kuehl (pronounced "keel"; September 5, 1937 – August 6, 2008) was an American professional baseball player and a scout, farm system official, coach and manager in Major League Baseball.
+Karl Otto Kuehl (/kiːl/ KEEL; September 5, 1937 - August 6, 2008) was an American professional baseball player and a scout, farm system official, coach and manager in Major League Baseball.

 He also was the co-author of two books on the mental approach to baseball: The Mental Game of Baseball: A Guide to Peak Performance (1989) and A Champion's State of Mind (2005).

 Montreal Expos' manager (1976)

 In 1976, Kuehl was named the second manager in the history of the Montreal Expos franchise, although he did not complete a full season in the job.
 His Expos won only 43 of 128 games (.336) and were in last place in the National League East Division when Kuehl was replaced by Charlie Fox on September 4.

 He was promoted to Montreal after a successful stint as skipper of the Expos' top farm team, the Memphis Blues, in 1975.
 Previously, he managed the Double-A Québec Carnavals in 1972–1973 before moving up to Triple-A Memphis.